 You will need a few key pieces of equipment to capture the best moments at a wedding shoot:

 - 3. External flashes and diffusers.
 Some weddings take place at night, or at venues where there is low natural light.
 Bringing your own light source allows you to control the lighting and helps you avoid taking blurry photos.
-A flashgun or other external camera flash (along with a diffuser to soften) are good light sources to add to your arsenal.
+A flashgun or other (along with a diffuser to soften) are good light sources to add to your arsenal.

 - 4. Extra accessories.
 Keep extra batteries, chargers, and memory cards in your camera bag to ensure you have backups should anything go wrong with your main gear.
 If possible, bring a backup camera.